mkhodak/offconvex.github.io/_posts/alacarte.md

 Distributional methods for capturing meaning, such as word embeddings, often require observing many examples of words in context.
 But most humans can infer a reasonable meaning from very few or even a single occurence.
 For instance,  if we read "Porgies live in shallow temperate marine waters," we have a good idea that Porgy is a fish.
 It is an interesting task to develop a similar capability in NLP algorithms, since language corpora often have a long tail of "rare words."

 Here we describe a simple but principled approach called *à la carte* embeddings, described in our [ACL'18 paper](http://aclweb.org/anthology/P18-1002) with Yingyu Liang, Tengyu Ma, and Brandon Stewart.
 It also easily extends to learning embeddings of arbitrary language features such as word-senses and n-grams.
-The paper also combines these with our recent [deep-learning-free text embeddings](http://www.offconvex.org/2018/06/25/textembeddings/) to get simple deep-learning free text embeddings with almost state of the art performance on downstream classification tasks.
+The paper also combines these with our recent [deep-learning-free text embeddings](http://www.offconvex.org/2018/06/25/textembeddings/) to get simple deep-learning free text embeddings with even better performance on downstream classification tasks, quite competitive with deep learning approaches.

 ## Inducing word embedding from their contexts: a surprising linear relationship